-Sensory Processing Disorder (SPD) Foundation—expanding knowledge, fostering awareness and promoting recognition of Sensory Processing Disorder
+STAR Institute for Sensory Processing Disorder—expanding knowledge, fostering awareness and promoting recognition of Sensory Processing Disorder

 Integrated Listening Systems (iLs)—Building upon the psychoacoustic techniques originally developed in Europe and further refined over the past 8 years in the U.S. by Dynamic Listening Systems (DLS), iLs programs combine auditory stimulation with balance, movement and visual motor activities.